 A longer summary of program activities, findings, accomplishments and next steps in the August 2016 Final Report, Green Infrastructure at the Atlanta University Center.

 Enhancing Sustainable Communities With Green Infrastructure.
-October 2014 EPA Smart Growth guide to help communities better manage stormwater while achieving other environmental, public health, social, and economic benefits.
-This new publication aims to help local governments, water utilities, nonprofit organizations, neighborhood groups, and other stakeholders integrate green infrastructure strategies into plans that can transform their communities.
+The October 2014 EPA Smart Growth guide helps communities better manage stormwater while achieving other environmental, public health, social, and economic benefits.
+This new publication will assist local governments, water utilities, nonprofit organizations, neighborhood groups, and other stakeholders integrate green infrastructure strategies into plans that can transform their communities.